-The Board is responsible for directing the Company towards the achievement of its vision and is ultimately accountable for the Company's operating performance, financial results, and practices within the Company's framework of corporate governance.
+The Board is responsible for directing the Company towards the achievement of its vision and is ultimately accountable for the Company's operating performance, financial results, and practices within the company's framework of corporate governance.
 The day-to-day management of the Company is vested in the Managing Director and the management team appointed by him.
 Subject to any limitation imposed by the Companies Act and Regulations, the management of the business of the Company shall be vested in the directors.
 The Board is made up of a majority of Non-Executive Directors.

-As at 31 December 2023, the Board had six (6) members, made up of four (4) independent non-executive directors, one (1) non-executive director and one (1) executive director.
-The Board is composed of 67% Ghanaians and the remaining 33% non-Ghanaians.
+As at 31 December 2024, the Board had seven (7) members, made up of four (4) independent non-executive directors, two (2) non-executive directors and one (1) executive director.
+The board is composed of 57% Ghanaians and the remaining 43% non-Ghanaians.
 The Board has delegated various aspects of its work to Audit and Finance Committee and Risk and Compliance Committee with combined experiences in Finance, Law, Risk Management and Banking Operations.
-The membership of the Audit & Finance Committee is made up of 33% Ghanaians and that of the Risk and Compliance Committee is 50%.
+The membership of Audit and Finance and Risk and Compliance committees are both made up of 33% Ghanaians.